Keeping It Simple Italian

 Italian Sultana Cookies

-Italian sultana cookies are cookies made with cornmeal, flour and sultanas.
-Sultanas are similar to raisins but not always easy to find.
+The ingredients are very simple with these cookies.
+They are made with sultanas and are similar to raisins but not always easy to find.
 You can easily substitute raisins if they are not available in your local store.

 cornmeal cookie closeup